Microneurography/APTrack/README.md

 **Pre-requisities: cmake, git, (git bash for Windows), (Virtual Studio 2019 for Windows)** We recommend compiling on Windows.

 	1. Go to a place in your local directory.
-For ease of communication, I’ll call this directory ~/home
+For ease of communication, Iï¿½ll call this directory ~/home
 	2. Open a terminal in ~/home, type git clone https://github.com/open-ephys/plugin-GUI.git
 ##### For Windows Users:
 	3. Go to ~home/plugin-GUI/Build folder
 	4. Type cmake -G "Visual Studio 16 2019" -A x64 ..
 	5. In Visual Studio, select the open-ephys.sln file from the Build folder.
 	6. Optional: From the Build menu, select Configuration Manager, then select Release
-	7. Select Build/Build Solution (or press F6) to build the GUI from source or hit the "Debug"/”Release” button to build and run.
+	7. Select Build/Build Solution (or press F6) to build the GUI from source or hit the "Debug"/ï¿½Releaseï¿½ button to build and run.

 ***N.B.
 The Release version runs significantly better than debug, but will take longer.***
 ##### For Linux Users: